 A Free Methodist Church Bishop, L. R. Marston, led Central until the next president, Orville S. Walters, could be named later in 1939.
 Injured in a different car accident during his time as a faculty member under President Stoll, Walters recovered from his injuries and, in a public testimony, said that he believed he had been spared for an important task.
-Walters was Central's youngest president, assuming the presidency at age 37.
-During his time as president, he commuted to Lawrence by train to finish his medical degree.
+Walters was Central's youngest president assuming the presidency in his mid-30's.